slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 <dl class="as-table">
 <dt>Summary<dd>

-The deployed build environment is integrity measured and authenticated prior to giving access to the tenant, attesting to the initial state of the environment.
+The build environment is measured and authenticated prior to dispatching any builds, attesting to the integrity of initial state of the environment when it's deployed by the build paltform.

 <dt>Intended for<dd>

-FIXME: Organizations wanting to ensure that a specific build is running in the expected build environment.
+Organizations wanting to ensure that their build started from a clean, known good state.

 <dt>Requirements<dd>